CharellKing/ela/README.md

 5. compare data between source es and target es.
 6. import data from index file to target es index.
 7. export index data from source es to index file.
+8. gateway for dual write data to source es and target es.

 ## Usage